Please see our Health and Safety Policies as they may affect planning for your visit to LOH

 Lebanon Opera House strives to provide access to all events and programs to everyone regardless of age, ability, gender, sexual orientation or economic standing.
 LOH endeavors to identify barriers to this goal and make improvements to ensure our venue can be accessed by all.

 The lobby, box office, rest rooms and orchestra level of the theater are accessible by elevator, which is located through the City Office entrance on the on the east side of the building.
+This entrance is unlocked one hour prior to performance time.
 We have two dedicated wheelchair seats in the orchestra section, each with companion seats.
-In addition to the wheelchair seats we also have eight seats at the end of selected rows with arm rests that fold up for those with limited mobility.
+We also have eight seats at the end of selected rows with arm rests that fold up for those with limited mobility, and other accessible seating may be available upon request at time of ticket purchase–please call the box office at 603-448-0400, T-F, 12-5 to assess additional options.
 The balcony is not accessible by elevator.

-LOH has hearing assistance devices available at the box office free of charge.
+LOH has hearing assistance devices available at the box office station in the lobby free of charge.

 If you need access to any accessible seats for a show that is either reserved seating or general admission, or if you would like specific access information, please contact firstname.lastname@example.org or call the LOH Box Office 603.448.0400.